- What causes BPH?

 Another is when your Doctor detects some signs of a prostate problem during your digital rectal exam (DRE).

-However, it should be noted that a biopsy can have a number of risk and life-changing side effects, including chronic infection, chronic pain, and bleeding of the urinary tract.
+However, a biopsy can have a number of risks and life-changing side effects, including chronic infection, chronic pain, and bleeding of the urinary tract.

 What PSA level indicates BPH?